 Reflexology involves applying a gentle massage to the reflex areas on the feet.
 The gentle massage helps to promote balance and harmony within the body.
 It may also improve circulation and relaxation.

-The ’M’ technique (a method of touch for those too fragile for massage) – this is a method of touch developed for the very fragile or when massage is inappropriate.
+The ‘M’ technique is a method of touch developed for those too fragile to massage or for when massage is inappropriate.
 It is a series of stroking movements designed to promote a profound relaxing effect.
-The ‘M’ Technique can be performed fully clothed or in conjunction with aromatherapy.
+The ‘M’ technique can be performed fully clothed or in conjunction with aromatherapy.

 Acupressure is a form of touch therapy that utilises the principles of acupuncture and Chinese medicine.
 In acupressure, the same points on the body are used as in acupuncture but are stimulated with finger pressure instead of the insertion of needles.
 Acupressure is used to relieve a variety of symptoms and pain.

-If you would like to make an appointment please contact:
+If you would like to make a complementary therapy appointment please contact your hospice:

 Acorns for the Three Counties